VinayBhupelliAPT/saastack/README.md

 # Plugin System with gRPC and HTTP Gateway

 This project implements a plugin system using gRPC for service communication and HTTP Gateway for REST API access.
-It provides a flexible architecture for handling notifications and payments through a plugin-based system.
+It provides a flexible architecture for handling notifications and payments through a plugin-based system, all running on a single gRPC server.

 ## Prerequisites